BLACK TRANS FUTURES

 Left to right: TC and Josh

-Traniesa (TC) Caldwell (they/them) is a Black, Trans, non-binary organizer, narrative photographer, and the Community Engagement Director for TKO.
+Traniesa (TC) Caldwell (they/them) is a Black, Trans, non-binary organizer, narrative photographer, and the Executive Director of TKO.
 They also founded CoffeeHouse Poets, a performance art movement dedicated to people in the community and as a method to organize and educate.

 Joshua Baker (he/him) is the Youth Program Coordinator for TKO.
 A Tuscaloosa-based poet, his passions lie in minority mental health and LGBTQIA+ advocacy.
 In 2020, Baker was selected as the Editor’s Choice Winner for the Button Poetry Video Contest.